zinga331/simon-db/README.md

 1. Web service - Caddy, Node.js, Express
 1. Database service - MongoDB

+You can view this application running here: [Example Simon DB](https://simon-db.cs260.click).
+Although you won't be able to see any difference from the `simon-service` version, because the only difference is that when the `simon-db` service is restarted it doesn't lose its high score data because it is saved persistently in the database.

+## Connecting to the database

 We use a cloud service called MongoDB Atlas for our database service.
 Once we are connected to Atlas, we can make service calls to MongoDB from our web service.
 This involves specifying the database service endpoint and making services calls like the following.

 ```Javascript